jrnn/sholdr/docs/installation.md

         python3 run.py

 7. Open http://127.0.0.1:5000/ in a browser.
+For the initial login, a dummy user is created as follows:

+        celery@man.io
+        Qwerty_123

-### On Heroku
+### On Heroku (one-off deployment)
-0. Have sholdr running locally, as advised above.
+1. Clone sholdr and see that it runs locally, as advised above.
-1. Make sure you have Heroku account and Heroku CLI installed, e.g. check:
+2. Make sure you have a Heroku account and Heroku CLI installed, e.g. check:

         heroku --version

-2. Make sure you're in the project's root folder (see above).
+3. Make sure you're in the project's root folder (see above).
-3. Create heroku app:
+4. Create heroku app:

         heroku create unique-app-name-goes-here

    ...where, obviously, you pick whatever app name you like.
+Confirm that a remote named 'heroku' is now set:

+        git remote -v

-4. Add Heroku Postgres (free hobby-dev plan):
+5. Add Heroku Postgres (free hobby-dev plan):

         heroku addons:add heroku-postgresql:hobby-dev

-5. Set environment variables:
+6. Set environment variables:
    - 'HEROKU' = 1.
 This is only to let the app know it's running on Heroku.
    - 'SECRET_KEY' = ...
 Use whatever random sequence of characters and numbers
      you like.
 For instance, generate a UUID.